Croatia: Governance

-The Republic of Croatia is a unitary, constitutional state using a parliamentary system.
+The Republic of Croatia is a unitary constitutional republic using a parliamentary system.
 Government powers in Croatia are legislative, executive, and judiciary powers.

-The president of the republic (Predsjednik Republike) is the head of state, directly elected to a five-year term and is limited by the Constitution to two terms.
-In addition to serving as commander in chief of the armed forces, the president has the procedural duty of appointing the prime minister with the parliament and has some influence on foreign policy.
+The president is the head of state, directly elected to a five-year term and is limited by the constitution to two terms.
+In addition to serving as commander-in-chief of the armed forces, the president has the procedural duty of appointing the prime minister with the parliament and has some influence on foreign policy.

-The Government is headed by the prime minister, who has four deputy prime ministers and 16 ministers in charge of particular sectors.
+The government is headed by the prime minister, who is supported by deputy prime ministers and various ministers in charge of particular sectors.
 As the executive branch, it is responsible for proposing legislation and a budget, enforcing the laws, and guiding foreign and internal policies.
-The Government is seated at Banski dvori in Zagreb.
+The government is seated at Banski dvori in Zagreb.